 There are as many different types of water bowls available for cats as there are, well, cats.
-Plastic, metal, china.
+Plastic, metal and china.
 Round, square, oval.
 Deep or shallow?
 Automatic refill or water fountain?
 So many choices for what is a cat essential.

 Plastic is cheap and cheerful, they come in many colours, shapes, and sizes but have a couple of problems.
 Some cats may be allergic to the plastic and develop blackheads on the chins.
 Cats with big ruffs like Persians and Maine Coons can rub their coat against the plastic and become matted or break off the coat that point.
 Plastic bowls can also develop hairline cracks that allow germs to breed if not cleaned properly.

 Ceramic, china, glass bowls: